-Côte d’Ivoire attended most Meetings of States Parties of the Mine Ban Treaty, including the Thirteenth Meeting of States Parties in Geneva in December 2013, and has participated in intersessional meetings in Geneva.
+Côte d’Ivoire has attended some Meetings of States Parties of the Mine Ban Treaty, most recently the Fourteenth Meeting of States Parties in Geneva in November–December 2015.
 It attended the treaty’s Third Review Conference in Maputo in June 2014.
+Most recently, Côte d’Ivoire attended intersessional meetings in Geneva in May 2019, but did not make a statement.
+It has not provided an updated Article 7 transparency report since 2014.

 Use, production, transfer, and stockpiling